 What is an executor of an estate?

 Estate law in Ontario outlines the duties and responsibilities of the executor of an estate.
-An executor is supposed to carry out the provisions of the will and ensure that the wishes of the deceased testator are fulfilled in accordance with his or her will.
+The executor must carryout the provisions of the will.
+Additionally, the executor must also ensure that the wishes of the deceased are fulfilled.
 The executor of the estate should retain and consult an estate lawyer if confronted with any will interpretation issues.
-Ambiguities in any of the provisions of the will may allow a beneficiary to contest the will successfully.
+Ambiguities in any of the provisions of the will may allow a beneficiary to contest the will.